On the Positivity of Kirillov's Character Formula: Nilpotent Lie Groups

 The following theorem is proved by Lipsman~\cite{Lips}.
 Since we are mainly concerned with establishing positivity results, we shall not go into any discussion of the normalizations of measures and instead refer the reader to \cite{EK15} for the details. \begin{theorem} Let $G$ be a connected nilpotent Lie group, $\mathfrak{m}$ a polarizing subalgebra subordinate to some $\ell\in \mathfrak{g}^*$, and $M=\exp \mathfrak{m}$.
 Then for any $f\in \mathcal{S}(G)$,

 where $\chi_\mathcal{O}$ is the Kirillov character for the coadjoint orbit $\mathcal{O}$ through $\ell$. \end{theorem} If $G$ is a connected, simply connected nilpotent Lie group, Kirillov's character is known to be positive for any coadjoint orbit of $G$ in view of Theorems~\ref{T:trace class-nilpotent} and \ref{T:CharacterFormula}, and Equation~\eqref{E:positivity of trace}.
-We are now ready to prove this positivity result directly and without giving any reference to the underlying representation. \begin{theorem} Let $G$ be a connected (but not necessarily simply connected) nilpotent Lie group.
-Then for any coadjoint orbit $\mathcal{O}$ of $G$, Kirillov's character $\chi_\mathcal{O}$ is positive on the convolution algebra of Schwartz functions on $G$. \end{theorem}
+One may prove this positivity result directly and without giving any reference to the underlying representation by applying Theorem~\ref{T:Lipsman-Pukanzsky}.
+See \cite{EK15} for this approach.
+In the next section we develop a more general framework to treat the positivity statements uniformly, and we obtain our desired result for nilpotent Lie groups in Corollary~\ref{C:positivity-of-nilpotents-and-sl2}.